 Applicants to the MHS-HEOR should have taken a calculus course prior to applying.
 Additional experience in economics, as an academic course or in practice, is preferred.

 The MHA strongly recommends incoming students take a microeconomics course or business accounting course during their undergraduate program.
-The microeconomics course is not necessary for admission, but is required for more advanced courses in the program so incoming students who have not taken the course previously will be expected to take it in their first term.
-Students that earned a "B" or better and pass a waiver exam do not need to take Financial Accounting at SPH.
+These courses are not required for admission, but is required for more advanced courses in the program.
+Incoming students will be expected to take a short-term summer course in micoreconomics or business accounting and pass the Financial Accounting waiver exam prior to matriculation.

 The MSPH-HP and PhD have no course prerequisites.

-What is the average GRE score and cumulative undergraduate GPA for admitted applicants?
+What is the average cumulative undergraduate GPA for admitted applicants?